-In broad terms, the main mission goal of GOMX-3 is to maximize the amount of jobs carried out without depleting the battery.
+In broad terms, the main mission goal of GOMX-3 is to maximize the number of jobs carried out without depleting the battery.
 The concrete objectives spelled out by GomSpace engineers changed several times along the mission.
-This meant that the models have to have the necessary flexibility needed to reflect the requirements once they are made formal.
+This meant that the models needed to be sufficiently flexible to reflect such requirement changes once made formal.

 GOMX-3 switches to Safe Mode if the battery SoC falls below a given threshold.
 For GOMX-3 this threshold is at 40% of the battery's capacity.
-In Safe Mode, all non-essential hardware components are switched off, preventing of the satellite being productive.
-The primary objective is thus to avoid Safe Mode, while maximizing secondary objectives.
-Several such secondary objectives need to be taken into account.
+In Safe Mode, all non-essential hardware components are switched off, preventing the satellite of being productive.
+The primary objective is thus to avoid Safe Mode while maximizing secondary objectives.
+Several such secondary objectives need to be taken into account, as follows.

-- Whenever possible the UHF connection to the GomSpace base station must be scheduled and maintained throughout the entire operation window in order to enable monitoring the status of GOMX-3 and to uplink new instructions if need be.
-This is crucial to maintain control over the satellite and thus considered vital for the success of the mission. - Independent of the satellite attitude, the ADS-B helix antenna is able to receive ADS-B beacons.
+• Whenever possible the UHF connection to the

+GomSpace base station must be scheduled and maintained throughout the entire operation window in order to enable monitoring the status of GoMX-3 and to uplink new instructions if need be.
+This is crucial to maintain control over the satellite and thus considered vital for the mission.

+- Independent of the satellite attitude, the ADS-B helix antenna is able to receive ADS-B beacons.
 Thus this hardware module will be active at all times, thereby constantly collecting data of airplane whereabouts. - The X-Band windows are small, as the downlink connection can only be established if the satellite is in line of sight and close enough to the receiving ground station.
-The corresponding downlink rate, however, is relatively high. - L-Band jobs will have job windows as long as an orbit duration but vary a lot depending the time of the year, and will collect a lot of data if successful.
-The variations in window lengths can be observed in Section 5, where actual schedules are visualized. - L-Band jobs are to become as balanced as possible across the available INMARSATS. - Jobs filling their entire job window are most valuable.
-Jobs that have been aborted early or started late are not considered interesting. - L-Band and X-Band jobs are mutually exclusive, as they require different attitudes.
-UHF jobs may be scheduled regardless of the current attitude, even when L-Band or X-Band jobs are currently executed. - Only downlinked data are useful, thus the time spent on data collection payloads (L-Band, ADS-B) and downlink opportunities (X-Band) needs to be balanced in such a way that only a minimal amount of data needs to be stored temporarily in the satellite's memory.
-This induces the need to weigh the data collection rate and the downlink speed against each other.
+The corresponding downlink rate, however, is relatively high. - L-Band jobs will have job windows as long as an orbit duration but vary a lot depending on the time of the year, and will collect a lot of data if successful.
+The variations in window length can be observed in Section 5, where actual schedules are visualized. - L-Band jobs are to become as balanced as possible across the available INMARSATs. - Jobs filling their entire job window are most valuable.
+Jobs that have been aborted early or started late are not considered interesting and are to be avoided. - L-Band and X-Band jobs are mutually exclusive, as they require different attitudes.
+UHF jobs may be scheduled regardless of the current attitude, even when L-Band or X-Band jobs are concurrently executed. - Only downlinked data are useful, thus the time spent on data collection payloads (L-Band, ADS-B) and downlink opportunities (X-Band) needs to be balanced in such a way that only a minimal amount of data needs to be stored temporarily in the satellite's memory.
+This induces the need to weigh data collection rate and downlink speed against each other.